blazer9x/monitoring-test/README.md

 Question-Two:

-How to change the .php file extension in the whole directory (includes subdirectory) inside /var/www/html to .txt.
+Please provide a shell-script to list all files in /var/www/html (include subdirectories) with .php extension, find them, then copy them to /opt/html.

 =================================================